HuyNgo171099/eCommerce-Website/README.md

     - Added a watermark based on the `last_login` timestamp to manage event-time processing and late data (`.withWatermark("last_login", "2 hours")`).
     - All of the other `kafka_*_streams` functions worked in a similar way.

-- **Streaming Data Analysis**: The first image below displays the output of the function `analyze_customer_data`.
+- **Streaming Data Analysis**: The first image below displays the output of the function `analyze_customer_data` (More specifically, the function returned a Spark DataFrame called customerAnalysisDF which was loaded into the collection customer_analysis in the ecommerce_website MongoDB database.
+The image displays the first few documents of the collection).
 The components of this function include:
     - `window(col("last_login"), "1 day"`: Created 1-day windows based on the `last_login` timestamp.
 From the image, it can be seen that the window of the first document starts at `'2024-11-02 00:00:00'` and ends at `'2024-03-11 00:00:00'`, which represents the date November 2nd, 2024.
     - `groupBy(window(col("last_login"), "1 day"), "gender")`: grouped the streaming data by the unique combinations of the date windows and gender (three available categories: male, female, and other).
 Thus, for example, if there were five date windows, there would be 15 groups.
     - `.agg(count("customer_id").alias("total_customers"), max("last_login").alias("last_activity"))`: within each group, counted the total number of customers and found the most recent `last_login` timestamp.